-In 2020, we established a margin loan account with Wells Fargo that allows us to borrow against our investment securities portfolio (the "Wells Fargo Loan").
-The Wells Fargo Loan is secured by our portfolio of short-term securities, had a balance of approximately \$23.3 million at March 31, 2022.
+Our Wells Fargo Margin Loan Account is secured by our portfolio of short-term securities, had a balance of approximately \$30.1 million at September 30, 2021.
 The outstanding balance on this loan bears interest at a rate equal to 1.75% below the prime rate.
-The interest rate at March 31, 2022 was 1.75%
+The interest rate at each of September 30, 2021 and December 31, 2021 was 1.5%

 In 2021, we obtained a new adjustable-rate mortgage loan from New Haven Bank for up to a maximum principal amount of \$1.4 million (the "NHB Mortgage") of which \$750,000 is outstanding as of December 31, 2021.
 The purpose of the NHB Mortgage is to fund the cost of our acquisition and renovation of the property located at 568 East Main Street, Branford, Connecticut, which, once renovated, will become our new corporate headquarters.
 The balance of the NHB Mortgage will be funded when those renovations are completed.
 The NHB Mortgage accrues interest at an initial rate of 3.75% per annum for the first 72 months and is due and payable in full on December 1, 2037.
 During the first 12 months, from December 1, 2021 to November 30, 2022, only interest will be due and payable.
 Beginning on December 1, 2022 and through December 1, 2037 (the "Amortization Period"), principal and interest will be due and payable on a monthly basis.
 All payments under the NHB Mortgage are amortized based on a 20-year amortization schedule.
 The interest rate will be adjusted on each fifth anniversary of the commencement of the Amortization Period to the then published 5-year Federal Home Loan Bank of Boston Classic Advance Rate, plus 2.60%.
-The NHB Mortgage is a non-recourse loan, secured by a first mortgage lien on 698 Main Street, Branford, Connecticut, our current corporate headquarters, and 568 East Main Street, Branford, Connecticut.
-Once the NHB Mortgage is fully funded, the mortgage lien on 698 Main Street will be released.
+The NHB Mortgage is a non-recourse loan, secured by a first mortgage lien on 698 Main Street, Branford, Connecticut, our current corporate headquarters, and 568 East Main Street will be released.
+Once we move to our new corporate headquarters we will either sell or lease 698 Main Street.